bounswe/bounswe2019group9/deliverables/M1-Group9.md

 ![log in](https://raw.githubusercontent.com/bounswe/bounswe2019group9/master/docs/assets/mockup-3-images/6.png)
 ***
 5. After 30 minutes, Francisco and the expert finishes the conversation.
-6. An evaluation panel opens up in front of both of them.
-7. They give each other feedback and evaluate themselves.
+An evaluation panel opens up in front of both of them.
+They give each other feedback and evaluate themselves.
 Francisco likes the talk and give the expert 3 stars.

 ![log in](https://raw.githubusercontent.com/bounswe/bounswe2019group9/master/docs/assets/mockup-3-images/7.png)
 ***
 ## Scenario 3.3 Grading essays
 ### Steps and Mock-ups
-8. After his speaking practice in English, he opens his Spanish page.
-He sees a writing exercise of a Spanish learner wating to be graded.
+6. In his Spanish page, he sees a writing exercise of a Spanish learner waiting to be reviewed.

 ![log in](https://raw.githubusercontent.com/bounswe/bounswe2019group9/master/docs/assets/mockup-3-images/8.png)